And that DJ who only plays the Chicken Dance should go with it.

 - Losing trust in your recommendations

-The Real Problem With Preferred Lists
+The Real Problem With Preferred Vendor Lists

-- Vendors who gave you their info
+- Vendors who gave you their information

 - People who worked there once

-- Names you collected over time
+- Names collected over time

 - Random recommendations